 - $50 million gift from retired spinal surgeon Gary K. Michelson and his wife, Alya Michelson, supported the project

-- Hundreds of researchers and students will be employed by the laboratories
+- Hundreds of researchers and students are employed by the laboratories

 The facility features: